Researchers

 Gonçalo Araújo is a Marine Biologist and has a master’s degree in Marine Biodiversity and Conservation.
 He also has a postgraduate degree in Marine Science, Management and Administration and has attended postgraduate studies in Data Science.He has over 1 year of at sea experience in fisheries observation and data collection for scientific research campaigns, with more then 6 years experience in fisheries.
 He has coordinated the fisheries observation programs in Portugal for NAFO and ICCAT , and has worked as a research fellow at CCMAR and IPMA on several commercial and recreational fisheries projects.
 He is currently a researcher and co-founder of an aquaculture startup.
 Main interest areas: fisheries, aquaculture, data science, marine species conservation, entrepreneurship, maker movement and hackathons.

-Inês Póvoa is currently a PhD student at NOVA School of Business and Economics, under the supervision of Full Professor Maria A. Cunha-e-Sá and Assistant Professor Ana Gouveia.
-She is currently working on firm level effects of extreme weather events, such as droughts and wildfires.
-She is also an Economist at the Ministry for the Economy.
-She holds a Master's degree in Economics at the NOVA School of Business and Economics, where she currently teaches.
+Inês Póvoa is a Senior Adviser at Banco de Portugal.
+She holds a PhD in Economics from NOVA School of Business and Economics, where she was supervised by Full Professor Maria A. Cunha-e-Sá.
+Her research specializes in the firm-level effects of extreme weather events, such as droughts and wildfires.
+She also holds a Master’s degree in Economics from NOVA SBE, where she currently teaches.
+Linkedin

 João Seixo holds a Master’s degree in Economics from NOVA SBE and a BSc in Economics from ISCTE-IUL, focusing on Environmental and Natural Resource Economics and Public Policy.
 He is currently working in the economic valuation of land-based Ecosystem Services in Continental Portugal.
 His research interests include Ecological Economics and Climate Change Economics.